 The US diplomats balked at the demand, knowing their national identity could not survive a peace treaty on such terms.

 Fortunately for the United States, the tide of the war quickly changed, leading the British to drop their firm demands.
 In quick succession the US won decisively at the Battle of Plattsburgh halting the British offensive from Canada and then repulsed the attackers at the Battle of Baltimore.

 Furthermore Andrew Jackson scored a major victory over Britain’s Creek allies at the 1814 Battle of Horseshoe Bend.

 The losses showed that the British could expect a more spirited American defense, and a costly escalation of the war.
 With Napoleon’s return from exile appearing increasingly likely, Britain decided to abandon its firm demands and met the American position for peace at status quo ante bellum.2

 Major Issues Resolved in the Treaty of Ghent

 A striking feature of the important Treaty of Ghent is that few, if any, major issues were resolved between Great Britain and the United States.
 The treaty did not even mention the maritime disputes such as the Orders in Council and impressment of sailors that helped lead to the War of 1812.3

-However, one major issue that was resolved by the Treaty of Ghent was the further British recognition of US political independence.
-Going into negotiations Great Britain expected to dictate the terms of the treaty, as a nation would do to a weaker, inferior foe.
+However, one major issue resolved by the Treaty of Ghent was the further British recognition of US political independence.
+Going into negotiations Britain expected to dictate terms of the treaty, as a nation would do to an inferior foe.